 Allows you to group the most relevant server-related data.
-The configuration for the server dashboard does not apply to a particular server, and the changes you make will be visible for other server dashboards as well.
-The operation of dashboards is described in the "Reports " Dashboards" chapter on page 60.
+The configuration for this dashboard does not apply to a particular server, so the changes you make will be visible for other server dashboards as well.
+The operation of dashboards is described in the "Reports " Dashboards" chapter on page 59.